 I hold a bunch with one hand, then cut them with the other.
 This way, I’m holding the remains that go right into the garden trash, no mess in the garden bed.

-When you start to notice some stiff brown stems — stop and pick those out.
+When you see any stiff brown stems — stop and pick those out.
 Most will come up readily, you might need to gently tug on a few of them.

 Finally, continue cutting the leaves down to just a few inches tall.